-The AD9547 provides clocking outputs that are directly related in phase and frequency to the selected (active) reference but with jitter characteristics primarily governed by the system clock.
-The AD9547 supports up to four reference inputs and a wide range of reference frequencies.
+The AD9548 provides clocking outputs directly related in phase and frequency to the selected (active) reference but with jitter characteristics primarily governed by the system clock.
+The AD9548 supports up to eight reference inputs and a wide range of reference frequencies.
 The core of this product is a digital phase-locked loop (DPLL).
 The DPLL has a programmable digital loop filter that greatly reduces jitter transferred from the active reference to the output.
-The AD9547 supports both manual and automatic holdover modes.
-While in holdover mode, the AD9547 continues to provide an output as long as the DAC sample clock is present.
+The AD9548 supports both manual and automatic holdover.
+While in holdover, the AD9548 continues to provide an output as long as the DAC sample clock is present.
 The holdover output frequency is a time average of the output frequency history just prior to the transition to the holdover condition.

 The device offers manual and automatic reference switchover capability if the active reference is degraded or fails completely.
 A direct digital synthesizer (DDS) and integrated DAC constitute a digitally controlled oscillator (DCO).
-The DCO output is a sinusoidal signal (450 MHz maximum) at a frequency that is determined by the active reference frequency and the programmed values of the reference prescaler (R) and feedback divider (S).
-Although not explicitly shown in Figure 32, the S divider has both an integer and fractional component, which is similar to a fractional-N synthesizer.
+The DCO output is a sinusoidal signal (450 MHz maximum) at a frequency determined by the active reference frequency and the programmed values of the reference prescaler (R) and feedback divider (S).
+Although not explicitly shown in Figure 34, the S-divider has both an integer and fractional component, which is similar to a fractional-N synthesizer.